-France’s Greens broke away from President François Hollande’s coalition on Tuesday after the president appointed the relatively centrist Manuel Valls as prime minister.
+France’s Greens broke away from President François Hollande’s coalition on Tuesday after the president appointed the relatively centrist interior minister Manuel Valls as prime minister.

-Valls, the former interior minister, replaced Jean-Marc Ayrault after the ruling Socialists were defeated in local elections on Sunday by the conservative opposition.
+Valls replaces Jean-Marc Ayrault after the Socialists were defeated in local elections on Sunday.
 The party lost more than 150 big towns to the right and the far right.

-In particular, the Greens were adamant about maintaining a ban on exploration for shale gas in the country and had hoped to reduce France’s dependence on nuclear energy which provides some 75 percent of its electricity.
+Specifically, the Greens were adamant about maintaining a ban on shale gas exploration and hoped to reduce France’s dependence on nuclear energy, which provides around 75 percent of its electricity.

 Valls’ new government will still have a majority without the Greens.

-The main logic behind his appointment, according to The Economist, is that “Hollande wants to press ahead with a more business-friendly economic policy” that he announced earlier this year “in order to revive France’s weak economy.”
+The logic behind his appointment, argues The Economist, is that “Hollande wants to press ahead with a more business-friendly economic policy” that he announced earlier this year “in order to revive France’s weak economy.”

 This includes €10 billion of new payroll tax cuts for firms, as part of a “responsibility pact” designed to encourage job creation.
 But, with France under surveillance from the European Commission, it also involves finding a hefty €50 billion of budget savings during 2015-2017.

-“This will require tough, unpopular decisions,” the British newspaper points out — which so far Hollande has rarely made.
+“This will require tough, unpopular decisions,” the British newspaper points out — which so far Hollande has seldom made.

 For example, the president recognizes that France’s high labor costs account in part for its 10.9 percent unemployment rate — the same as the European average but higher than it has been in fourteen years and more than twice the rate in neighboring Germany.
-Yet he has shied away from making concrete proposals for how to reduce it, which could include lower social contributions for employers or making it easier to fire workers.
+Yet he has shied away from proposals to reduce it, which could include lowering social contributions from employers or making it easier to fire workers.

 This not only puts him at odds with the Greens but the “old left” in the Socialist Party as well.
 Open Europe, a Euroskeptic think tank, warns, “Rebellions in parliament on future economic reforms cannot be ruled out.”